jlandure/techio-carpaccio-programming/product.md

-We want to build our ecommerce website to sell our product.
+We want to build our ecommerce website to sell our products.
 We will build a retail calculator.
 It is a runnable application with three inputs and one output.

 Our model is a B2B and B2C company so we want to sell to big companies and also simple customers.